opentk/opentk.net/learn/chapter1/8-camera.md

         position -= up * speed; //Down
 }
 ```
+> note that we also check on the top if the window is focused and return if it is not, this avoids issues when the window is not in focus.

 Whenever we press one of the **WASD** keys, the camera's position is updated accordingly.
 If we want to move forward or backwards we add or subtract the front vector from the position vector.
 If we want to move sidewards we do a cross product to create a *right* vector and we move along the *right* vector accordingly.
 This creates the familiar ***strafe*** effect when using the camera.
 Additionally we also added the ability to fly up (**Space**) or down (**LShift**), this is done the same as up and down, except on the up vector instead of the front.

 > Note that we normalize the resulting *right* vector.
 If we wouldn't normalize this vector, the resulting cross product might return differently sized vectors based on the ***front*** variable.
 If we would not normalize the vector we would either move slow or fast based on the camera's orientation instead of at a consistent movement speed.